Remote Employee Monitoring: Leveraging Technology for Success

 They self-reflect on their work, consciously discussing whether they are under or overworked or whether a balanced workload is being implemented.

-In combination with subjective analyzes from the individual work reports, you can also rely on objective reports that you can generate from a software solution.
+In combination with subjective analyses from the individual work reports, you can also rely on objective reports that you can generate from a software solution.
 You can find out how to use this aspect to monitor your employees in the following section.

 7. Ensure objective reporting

-For evaluation, many software offers you checklists, burnout/burndown charts, Gantt charts, Kanban boards, and dashboards, which you can use to compare estimated numbers and indicators with the actual results achieved by your employees.
+For evaluation, many software offers checklists, burnout/burndown charts, Gantt charts, Kanban boards, and dashboards, which you can use to compare estimated numbers and indicators with the actual results achieved by your employees.

 8. Include subjective factors and work ethic.